Visit the website here.

 Written in Processing and Arduino.

-My work is most often focused around designing experiences and inventing products that fill the digital/physical void.
-This usually sits in-between three corner stones; Creative Technology, Interaction Design and the technical ability to make and build it (electronics, hardware, 3D prototyping and coding).
+My work is most often focused around designing experiences and inventing hardware prototypes/products that fill the digital physical void.
+This usually sits in-between three corner stones; Creative Technology, Interaction Design and the technical ability to make, code and build it (electronics, hardware, 3D design/print etc).

-All work is my own (including the coding, images, thoughts and design), unless otherwise stated.
+All work is my own (including the coding, images, ideas and design), unless otherwise stated.
 Currently based in London, UK.

 For more information please visit my Linkedin.